Home | Old Testament Studies | Psalms Table of Contents | Previous Section | Next Section |

 SPECIAL TOPIC: THE CIRCLE OF THE EARTH

 ▣ "the work of His hands" This phrase is asserting the personal involvement of YHWH in creation (cf. Isa.
 48:13; 64:8).
-It specifically reflects His personal creation of Adam in Gen. 2:7 (i.e., "formed," not spoken into existence).
+It specifically reflects His personal creation of Adam in Gen. 2:7 (i.e. "formed," not spoken into existence).

-From the NT we konw this was the work of the pre-incarnate Jesus (cf. John 1:3,10; 1 Cor.
+From the NT we know this was the work of the pre-incarnate Jesus (cf. John 1:3,10; 1 Cor.
 8:6; Col. 1:16; Heb.
 1:2).
+He was God the Father's agent in creation.

 19:2 "pour forth" This VERB (BDB 615, KB 665, Hiphil IMPERFECT) has the basic meaning of a "bubbling spring" (cf. Prov.
 18:4).
 It came to be used as imagery for speaking